2zilli/dex-api-test/readme.md

 -   **liquidity**: The current in-range liquidity of the pool.
 -   **symbol**: The symbol of the token (e.g., USDC or WETH).
 -   **decimals**: The number of decimal places for the token.
--   **price**: The price of the specified token in terms of the other token.
+-   **price**: The price of the specified token in terms of the other token, correctly adjusted to the appropriate number of decimal places.